2020 OSA Season

 Voices in the Twilight Concert – Saturday 13 July, 2019 – Beechworth

 All scholars will participate in the ensemble items of this twilight concert.
 Some scholars will be chosen to sing solos/duets/trios.

 All OSA members will perform in the main chorus at Opera in the Alps and feature as an ensemble for one or two items.
-Scholars will also perform in the Premium Dining and Premium Tapas areas prior the main event.
+Scholars may also perform in an ensemble in the pre-concert dining event.

-It is a requirement that Scholars participate in the full season which means the last performance commitment is Opera in the Market.
-Withdrawal from the season will not be accepted directly after the Summer School.
+It is a requirement that Scholars participate in the full season which means the last performance commitment is Opera in the Alps, 2020.

 Corporate functions and recital programs during the year